-If the connect succeeds, the connection becomes the current one and ij displays a new prompt for the Next command.
+If the connect succeeds, the connection becomes the current one and ij displays a new prompt for the next command to be entered.
 If you have more than one open connection, the name of the connection appears in the prompt.

-All further commands are processed against the new connection.
+All further commands are processed against the new, current connection.

 '''

 ij> connect 'jdbc:derby:menuDB;create=true';

 ij> -- we create a new table in menuDB:

 CREATE TABLE menu(course CHAR(10), item CHAR(20), price INTEGER);

 ij> protocol 'jdbc:derby:';

 ij> connect 'sample' as sample1;

 ij(SAMPLE1)> connect 'newDB;create=true' as newDB;

 ij(NEWDB)> show connections;

 CONNECTIONO - jdbc:derby:menuDB

 NEWDB - jdbc:derby:anotherDB

 SAMPLE1 - jdbc:derby:newDB

 ij>

 ij> connect 'jdbc:derby:sample' user 'sa' password 'cloud3x9';

-ij> connect 'jdbc:derby:sample' user 'sa' password 'cloud3x9';
+ij>

 '''